Intro

 ) both connect to the internet through your router which uses NAT to translate their private IPs to its public IP (e.g. 203.0.113.5

-), so websites only see requests coming from the router’s public address. - SNI lets a client tell the server which host it is trying to reach during the TLS handshake, allowing multiple TLS-secured domains to share an IP address
+- SNI lets a client tell the server which host it is trying to reach during the TLS handshake, allowing multiple TLS-secured domains to share an IP address

 Proxies and firewalls